 The MS18 is a very large flashlight designed with the professional in mind.
 While its 100k lumens turbo mode is impressive, the real use case for this flashlight is that it can sustain an output of 22,000 lumens for a full hour.
 That is very impressive!

 That is the equivalent of 8 sets of car headlights in the palm of your hand!

 No other flashlight even comes close to the MS18’s max-sustained output.
-By comparison, the MS18’s nearest competitor, the Acebeam X70, delivers 16,000 lumens for 48 minutes
+By comparison, the MS18’s nearest competitor was the now discontinued Acebeam X70, which delivered 16,000 lumens for 48 minutes

 Unboxing the Beast

 - Turbo Burst Runtime: 1min (before thermal stepdown)

 - Max Beam Throw: 1350 meters( .8 miles)

 - IP-56 rated: for heavy seas and direct streams of water